graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-Fields are defined using `getFieldDefinition` function.
-This is (apart from secondary performance advantages) done because of a unavoidable cyclic dependency across fields.
-Fields are therefore loaded lazily using this method, instead of passing `FieldSet` directly to constructor.
+Fields are defined using the `getFieldDefinition` function.
+This is done, apart from potential performance benefits, due to an unavoidable cyclic dependency across fields.
+Therefore, fields are loaded lazily using this method instead of passing FieldSet directly to the constructor.

-The resolve function always recives at least one parameter - the value from a parent resolver (or a `null` if this is a first level resolver).
-Additional parameter is passed for each of the fields arguments.
-In the example above, the `length` field has an argument `unit` which is of the `LengthUnit` enum type, so the resolve function recieves an additional parameter `$unit` of the `LengthUnit` native enum type.
+The resolve function always receives at least one parameter - the value from a parent resolver (or null if this is a first-level resolver).
+Additional parameters are passed for each of the field's arguments.
+In the example above, the `length` field has an argument `unit` of the `LengthUnit` enum type, so the resolve function receives an additional parameter `$unit` of the `LengthUnit` native enum type.

-> GraphQL specification allows field arguments and input fields to be ommited and have an empty value (not a `null` but unspecified).
-This functionality is deliberatly not implemented for a field arguments to leverage PHP type safety.
-It works as expected for the input fields.
+> The GraphQL specification allows field arguments and input fields to be omitted and have an empty value (not `null` but unspecified).
+> This functionality is deliberately not implemented for field arguments to leverage PHP type safety.
+It works as expected for input fields.

 The `validateNonNullValue` function allows the programmer to check if the parent resolver passed a correct value for this type.
-The argument is any value resolved from parent resolver, except `null` which has a special meaning for the GraphQL.
-When the function returns `false` an `InvalidValue` is thrown.
+The argument is any value resolved from the parent resolver, except `null`, which has a special meaning in GraphQL.
+When the function returns `false`, an `InvalidValue` exception is thrown.

 #### Implementing interface

-In order to make Type implement interface, pass `InterfaceSet` to parent constructor.
+To make a `Type` implement an interface, pass an `InterfaceSet` to the parent constructor.

 ```php
 public function __construct(